cytoscape/cytoscape-manual/docs/Cytoscape_Preferences.md

 ### Attribute Aggregation Settings ###

-Attribute aggregation provides an automated way for a group to aggregate all of the attributes of it's children.
-Since the columns in a Cytoscape network must all be of the same type, a group can't simply create a list of integers to aggregate the integer columns of it's members, and the right approach to aggregating the attributes of group members will obviously depend on the application.
+Attribute aggregation provides an automated way for a group to aggregate all of the attributes of its children.
+Since the columns in a Cytoscape network must all be of the same type, a group can't simply create a list of integers to aggregate the integer columns of its members -- the right approach to aggregating the attributes of group members will obviously depend on the application.
 Cytoscape allows you to set the default aggregation approach for each type of column: Integer, Long, Double, String, Boolean, String List, Integer List, Long List, or Double List in the **Default Aggregation Settings** section.
 In general, the user is provided with a list of some common aggregations.
-For example, Integer aggregations include Average,  Minimum Value, Maximum Value, Median Value, or Sum.
+For example, Integer aggregations include Average,  Minimum Value, Maximum Value, Median Value or Sum.

-In addition, users can indicate that a specific column should use an aggregation approach difference from the default by looking at **Aggregation Overrides**.
+In addition, users can indicate that a specific column should use an aggregation approach different from the default by looking at **Aggregation Overrides**.

 ### Grouping Tips ###

 The **Show collapsed node as a Nested Network** checkbox determines the contents of a grouping node when its member nodes are hidden.
 If it is checked, the group node contains a graphic of the laid out member nodes.
 For the Compound Node visualization, this box should remain unchecked so the grouping node can appear as a background to member nodes.

-Attribute aggregation only occurs when the group is collapsed or when the group visualization is changed (e.g. from **Single Node** to **Compound Node**).
+Attribute aggregation only occurs when the group is collapsed or when the group visualization is changed (e.g., from **Single Node** to **Compound Node**).

 ## Managing OpenCL Settings